Landline (TV program)

 Landline is an Australian national rural issues television program broadcast on ABC Television since 1991.

 History

-The program premiered in March 1991.
+The program premiered on 11 March 1991 at 11:30 am, replacing Countrywide and hosted by former host of Countrywide, Doug Murray.
+By October 1991, Doug Murray had departed from the program and with a format change and a new host Cathie Schnitzerling (née Phillips), it moved to 12:00 pm by November 1991.

 Landline was the first program that broadcast on ABC2 when the channel was launched at 6:35 am on 7 March 2005.

+By 2018 it moved to screen each Sunday from 12:30pm on ABC TV & 4pm on ABC News with an encore available on ABC iview.